0xP1x3L/LGL-ModMenu-Template/README.md

 Step 3: Recompile and re-sign the game APK

-Use apktool to recompile the edited smali files into DEX files.
-Re-sign the edited APK using jarsigner or Android Studio.
 Important Note:
 Make sure you have backed up the original game APK file before making any changes.

 Good luck with your mod injection!